bgoonz/UsefulResourceRepo3.0/PACKAGES/NEXTJS/docs/upgrading.md

 The `modules` and `render` option for `next/dynamic` have been deprecated since Next.js 9.5 showing a warning that it has been deprecated.
 This was done in order to make `next/dynamic` close to `React.lazy` in API surface.
 In Next.js 11 the `modules` and `render` options have been removed.

-This option hasn't been mentioned in the documentation since Next.js 8 so it's less likely that your application is using it.
+This option hasn’t been mentioned in the documentation since Next.js 8 so it’s less likely that your application is using it.

 If you application does use `modules` and `render` you can refer to [the documentation](https://nextjs.org/docs/messages/next-dynamic-modules).